edgedb/edgedb-python/docs/api/asyncio_con.rst

 is that whenever transaction is interrupted user might have changed the email, so we have to redo all the work done.

-Generally it's recommended not to do potentially slow or long running external tasks within the transaction and split it into multiple ones.
+Generally it's recommended to not execute any long running code within the transaction unless absolutely necessary.

+Transactions allocate expensive server resources and having too many concurrently running long-running transactions will negatively impact the performance of the DB server.

 See also:
 * RFC1004_